revbayes/revbayes.github.io/tutorials/intro/index.md

 layout: tutorial
 title: Statistical Inference Using RevBayes
 subtitle: A very short introduction to RevBayes & Rev
-authors: Mike May and Sebastian H&#246;hna
+authors: Mike May and Sebastian Höhna
 category: Basic
 prerequisites:
 ---